 By any measure, empirical and anecdotal, the number of people visiting retail stores is down.
 There are plenty of theories about why: it’s the mass movement of shoppers to online; it’s changing consumer trends; it’s the weather; it’s those pesky, hard-to-figure-out millennials who would rather hunt for the nearest craft brewery than bargains at the mall.

-As someone who has studied brick-and-mortar store traffic trends for more than 20 years, I know it’s not unusual to see year-over-year store traffic declines of 5, 10 and even 20 percent or more.
+As someone who has studied brick-and-mortar store traffic trends for more than twenty years, I know it’s not unusual to see year-over-year store traffic declines of 5, 10 and even 20 percent or more.
 When you put this in absolute terms, it can be startling.
 So, do retailers need to increase foot traffic?

-My team of analysts and I analyze store traffic from thousands of retail stores across North America monthly.
-We recently analyzed the store traffic data from a 600-store specialty retailer.
+My team of analysts and I analyze store traffic from thousands of retail stores across North America.
+A couple years ago, we analyzed the store traffic data from a 600-store specialty retailer.
 In 2015, their stores averaged about 200 traffic counts per day, which over the course of the year adds up to some 43 million visits.
 But for the first half of 2016, the chain experienced a 7 percent decline in store traffic—or about 1.5 million fewer people visiting their stores.
 Ouch.

 I agree that declining store traffic is a real concern and that it may be difficult, if not impossible, for some retailers to increase foot traffic.
 However, there’s a lot retailers can do to improve their results despite lower store traffic.